Dual Box Embeddings for the Description Logic EL++: Method

 \begin{theorem}[Soundness] Let $\mathcal O = (\mathcal T, \mathcal A)$ be an \el\ ontology.
 If $\gamma\leq 0$ and there exist \boxsqel\ embeddings in $\mathbb R^n$ such that $\loss(\mathcal O) = 0$, then these embeddings are a model of $\mathcal O$. \end{theorem}

+\begin{proofsketch} The proof relies on the correctness of our loss functions, i.e., if $\loss_\subseteq(A, B) = 0$ then $A\subseteq B$.
+We first construct a geometric interpretation $\mathcal I$ of $\ont$ from the embeddings by interpreting every individual as its associated point, every concept as the set of points in its associated box, and every role as the Cartesian product of its head box and its tail box.
+Since the loss for every axiom is 0, the embeddings satisfy the corresponding semantics.
+We thus have that $\mathcal I$ is a model of $\ont$. \end{proofsketch}

-While our optimization procedure may never yield a loss of 0 in practice, the importance of \cref{theo:soundness} is that it demonstrates that the learned embeddings converge to a semantically meaningful representation of the ontology, i.e., a model of $\ont$.
+A formal proof of \cref{theo:soundness} is given in Appendix C\@.
+While our optimization procedure might not achieve a loss of 0 in practice, the importance of \cref{theo:soundness} is that it demonstrates that the learned embeddings converge to a semantically meaningful representation of the ontology in which all of its axioms are satisfied, i.e., a model of $\ont$.
 The embeddings therefore indeed encode the axioms in $\ont$ and are thus useful to perform inductive or approximate reasoning.
-A formal proof of \cref{theo:soundness} is given in \cref{sec:soundness_proof}.